BSChuang/ML-WEBH/index.md

 As can be seen, the decrease is fairly linear with respect to increasing cluster number.
 This may indicate that K-Means is not the best approach for this dataset.
 Likely, this stems from the shape of the data, which appears to have one core circular region, and two oblong outer regions.
 Since K-Means is best suited to circularly clustered data, it likely cannot properly cluster the two oblong regions.
 Nonetheless, we were curious about further exploring the K-Means results.
 We performed K-Means, arbitrarily configured to find 6 clusters.
 We explored the results through the same PCA and word-correlation techniques as earlier.

-The two-dimensional PCA plots for both 2-cluster and 6-cluster assignments can be seen below.
+The two-dimensional PCA plot for the 6-cluster assignments can be seen below.

 <p align="center">
 <img src="images/kmeans_pca.png" />